-Easy to install Our copper rainwater systems have been designed so they can be installed by any competent tradesperson with no specialist tools required.
-The gutter profiles are joined together quickly and with the minimum of effort simply using our silicone sealant, which has a minimum life of 25 years, together with copper pop rivets.
-Low maintenance Copper requires no decoration, cleaning and virtually no maintenance other than the removal of debris that may fall into the guttering.
-Cost effective Over the life cycle of a building copper generally is the most competitive building material available.
-Long life The 0.6mm copper used for our guttering has a life expectancy of at least 100 years.
-When copper is exposed to the elements, it protects itself by developing a green patina over time, ensuring durability and resistance to corrosion in virtually any atmosphere.
-Unlike other materials copper does not suffer from underside corrosion.
-Aesthetic Left to age naturally copper guttering will start to mellow within weeks, changing through various shades of brown and bronze until eventually forming a green / blue patina unique to copper.
-The time taken for the patina process to start depends on the location of your property, local weather conditions, distance from the sea and other forms of acidic pollution.
-If you don't want to wait for the patina finish to develop naturally, a solution can be applied after installation that will age your copper gutter within a few hours.
-Eventually copper will always go green and we recommend that you do not coat the copper to try and keep it bright.
-Eco Friendly Many customers today want to lower their carbon footprint and reduce their impact on the planet.
-Copper is the perfect choice for this as it is 100% recyclable with most mined copper still in use today.
-Rainwater harvesting Water conservation is also becoming increasingly popular.
-Copper acts as an algaecide and fungicide, keeping growths such as moss and lichen to a minimum, therefore keeping gutters clear and excellent for water harvesting.
-Copper also mildly disinfects the water, which is great for putting on plants as it has a balanced pH and is free from chemicals such as chlorine.
-Copper is a wholly natural material present in and essential to all plants, animals and humans.
-Unlike other materials such as lead, copper is non-toxic and does not accumulate in the body.
-A deficiency in copper is one factor in the increased risk of developing heart disease.
-The future With growing awareness of environmental issues and increasing concern for the health and safety of those constructing and maintaining buildings, copper is more than ever one of the most cost effective, adaptable roofing and guttering materials available.
+Easy to install

+Our Zinc rainwater systems have been designed so they can be installed by any competent tradesperson with no specialist tools required.
+The gutter profiles are joined together quickly and with the minimum of effort simply using our silicone sealant, together with stainless steel pop rivets.

+Low maintenance

+Zinc requires no decoration, cleaning and virtually no maintenance other than the removal of debris that may fall into the guttering.

+Cost effective

+Over the life cycle of a building Zinc generally is one of the most competitive building material available.

+Long life

+The 0.7mm Zinc used for our guttering has a life expectancy of at least 100 years.

+Aesthetic

+Zinc guttering will start to change within weeks of installation, going through various shades of grey over its lifetime and sometimes white in coastal areas.
+The time taken for the colour changing process to start depends on the location of your property, local weather conditions, distance from the sea and other forms of acidic pollution.
+We also offer Quartz Zinc, which has a pre-aged dark grey patina.

+Eco Friendly

+Many customers today want to lower their carbon footprint and reduce their impact on the planet.
+Zinc is the perfect choice for this as it is 100% recyclable.

+The future

+With growing awareness of environmental issues and increasing concern for the health and safety of those constructing and maintaining buildings, Zinc is more than ever one of the most cost effective, adaptable roofing and guttering materials available.